10p-freddo/fruitstrap/README.md

       -n, --nostart                do not start the app when debugging -I, --noninteractive         start in non interactive mode (quit when app crashes or exits) -v, --verbose                enable verbose output
-      -m, --noinstall              directly start debugging without app install (-d not required) -p, --port <number>          port used for device, default: 12345 -r, --uninstall              uninstall the app before install (do not use with -m; app cache and data are cleared)
+      -m, --noinstall              directly start debugging without app install (-d not required) -p, --port <number>          port used for device, default: 12345 -r, --uninstall              uninstall the app before install (do not use with -m; app cache and data are cleared) -1, --bundle_id <bundle id>  specify bundle id for list and upload -l, --list                   list files
-      -l, --list <bundle id>       list files
+      -o, --upload <file>          upload file
-      -V, --version                print the executable version
+      -2, --to <target pathname>	use together with upload file. specify target for upload -V, --version                print the executable version

 ## Demo